Our solution at a glance

 Proof of kg CO2 is mathematically verifiable without revealing vehicle and fleet information

-VIA’s solution has been tested by Idaho National Laboratory (INL), the DOE lab chosen to oversee EV and battery storage technologies nationally.
+VIA’s solution has been tested by Digital Innovation Center of Excellence (DICE) at Idaho National Laboratory (INL), the DOE lab chosen to oversee EV and battery storage technologies nationally.

 Verifying carbon emissions from electric vehicle charging.